Rav3nsteel35/Rav3nsteel35/README.md

 > “I don’t write bugs.
 I write *surprises*.” – Me, after deploying to prod and destroying the company infrastructure

 Welcome to my ted talk.
-I’m Merv, ceo of my startup, mervcorp Industries, that I've been starting up for 10 years and haven't really started yet.
+I’m Merv, ceo of my startup, Mervcorp Industries™, that I've been starting up for 10 years and haven't really started yet.
 Lead researcher of research methodology at a random research univerity + lead team lead on the management team working on heuristic analysis of league of legends players' shower time per yearly quarter + janitor / Part-time mcdonalds worker
 ---

 ## 📚 Lore